 An exciting community project to rediscover the Abbey’s story through archaeological investigations and historical research to bring to life Shaftesbury Abbey.

-Over the last six months our volunteers, who all took part in a programme of practical archaeological training, have completed the excavation of 16 test pits.
+During the SAVED project our volunteers, who all took part in a programme of practical archaeological training, have completed the excavation of 16 test pits.
 These have been located, with the kind permission of householders and allotment gardeners, in open spaces away from houses and trees, in some cases digging up very smart lawns.
 Needless to say, these have all been tidily restored after the completion of the excavation!
-Each test pit is 1m square and most have revealed far deeper soils that might have been expected, often well over 1m deep and producing a fascinating array of finds.
+Each test pit was 1m square and most have revealed far deeper soils that might have been expected, often well over 1m deep and producing a fascinating array of finds.
 These range from the clay pipes and industrially produced pottery of the last three centuries down to rare sherds of late Saxon pottery and even worked flints from the Mesolithic (Middle Stone Age) period about 7000 years ago.
 But by far the most common find has been pottery of medieval date from the 11th to the 16th century which, when precisely dated and plotted, will provide us with our first idea of how this part of the town was used at the time that the Abbey was of such importance.

 Abbey Stones Quest: But there is still a lot missing – so where has the rest of the great Abbey, the thousands of tons of finely worked stone, actually gone?
 After a request to the community to let us know if they think have some of it built into house, garden wall, or rockery, lots of local people have come forward and invited us to visit, measure, and photograph their stones.
 A comprehensive database of all recorded stones has been created.
 If you think you might have some of our missing Abbey we would love to hear from you.
 Rest assured we will not try to reclaim stones to rebuild the Abbey!

 The Ludwig Boltzmann Institute from Austria with Julian Richards and their survey equipment